 While Chenodal is not labeled for CTX, it received a medical necessity determination in the US by the FDA and has been used as the standard of care for more than three decades.
 We are working to obtain FDA approval of Chenodal for the treatment of CTX and initiated a Phase 3 clinical trial for this indication in January 2020.
 The prevalence of CTX is estimated in the literature to be as high as 1 in 70,000 in the overall population.
 Pathogenesis of CTX involves deficiency of the enzyme 27-hydroxylase (encoded by the gene CYP27A1), a rate-limiting enzyme in the synthesis of primary bile acids, including CDCA, from cholesterol.
 The disruption of primary bile acid synthesis in CTX leads to toxic accumulation of cholesterol and cholestanol in most tissues.
 Patients may present with intractable diarrhea, premature cataracts, tendon xanthomas, atherosclerosis, and cardiovascular disease in childhood and adolescence.
-Neurological manifestations of the disease, including dementia and cognitive and cerebellar deficiencies, emerge during late adolescence and adulthood.
-The types, combinations and severity of symptoms can be different from person to person, and making diagnosis challenging and often delayed.
+Neurological manifestations of the disease, including dementia and person, and making diagnosis challenging and often delayed.
 Oral administration of CDCA has been shown to normalize primary bile acid synthesis in patients with CTX.